LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/forms/creating-forms.rst

    </html>

 By default an empty ``<form></form>`` will not appear on a web page until inputs have been added inside of it.
-Inputs will allows the user to enter data.
 Below we have added one basic ``<input>`` tag.

 .. sourcecode:: html